RP Rectangular Prism Volume Calculator

 Within those limits, this rectangular prism volume calculator is a fast and reliable way to evaluate a box-shaped solid.
 It can help you verify hand calculations, build intuition about how dimensions affect results, and move quickly from raw measurements to useful geometric information.

-Enter dimensions to compute volume and surface area.
+Enter dimensions to compute the prism's volume, surface areas, and space diagonal.

 Embed this calculator